bp82125/vietid-extractor-server/README.md

-# Vietnamese ID Card Information Extractor (Client)
+# Vietnamese ID Card Information Extractor (Server)

-This project focuses on extracting key information from the front side of Vietnamese ID cards, including ID number, name, and address.
-It provides a React-based client-side application that enables users to upload card images, view the processing steps in real-time, and manage extracted results efficiently.
+This project focuses on extracting essential information from the front of Vietnamese ID cards, such as the ID number, name, and address.
+The backend handles the image processing, extracts the required data, and stores the results efficiently for retrieval.

 Check out: [Vietnamese ID Card Information Extractor (Client)](https://github.com/bp82125/vietid-extractor-client)